amanovv/urlcheck/README.md

 # urlcheck

-# Streamlit app to check whether certain news is fake or real based on Logistic Regression model
+# Streamlit app to check whether certain news is fake or real using Machine Learning models

 #### I used multiple featurizers to classify fake vs real news